ccritix/magic-lantern/modules/tiny8086/README.rst

 * tiny8086.mo in ML/MODULES
 * bios and fd.img from the 8086tiny website, on the root directory

+To be able to enter commands at the DOS prompt, load the IME modules (e.g. ime_base and ime_rot).
+Press SET to enter a command.

 To build the desktop emulator: make -f Makefile.orig